-This article explains how to remove and protect your personal information online and suggestions for remaining private.
+In this article, I'm going to explain how to remove and protect your personal information online with suggestions for remaining private.
 If you'd like to hide your internet activity, VPNs are a great option for hiding your IP address.

 Search For Yourself Online

-Have you ever searched for yourself online?
-If you haven't, you should so you can see what sites reveal about you.
-If you have searched for yourself and found information that you don't want out there for the public to see, this article will give you a few ideas on how to hide your personal information online.
+Firstly, have you ever searched for yourself online?
+You should so you can see what sites reveal about you.
+If you found information that you don't want public, we can show you how to hide your personal information online.
 If you're looking to search for someone else online, we've got an article to tell you how to find almost anyone online.

-You should start by searching multiple search engines for your name since each search engine can show different results.
-The best way to search for yourself is by typing your name surrounded by quotes.
-Example, "john doe".
-I go a step further and search "john doe" current city, like "john doe" atlanta.
+You should start by searching multiple search engines for your name.
+Each search engine can show different results.
+The best way to search for yourself is by typing your name surrounded by quotes and a specific location.
+Therefore, you should search for yourself by typing "john doe" atlanta.

 As you browse the results, you should right click each link of interest and select Open In New Tab.
 This is the best method for keeping track of what you want to research while not losing your original search results.
 Each link you open in a new tab can take you down several rabbit holes, so staying organized is a must.

 Secondly, when you find your name and information listed on a site where you'd like it removed, for example, one of those people information database sites (people finder, white pages, etc.), simply look for their Opt Out link.
 This link is usually in the footer at the bottom of the page.